The HSE is taking steps to improve our services and ensure that everyone who uses health services in Ireland gets the best treatment possible.

 Improvements within the HSE are the responsibility of:

-The National Quality Improvement Team has published a 'Framework for Improving Quality'.
+The National Quality and Patient Safety Directorate has published a 'Framework for Improving Quality'.

 This provides an approach for improving quality across all the health services the HSE provides.